 entrances into any optional cultural visits and venues;

 travel to Le Puy and from St. Jean du Gard.

 - Nearest airport or SNCF station is Lyon [3 hrs on TGV from Paris or Lille] with onward train journey to Le Puy via St Etienne (2 hrs 20 mins.).

 - Next-best access is via Nimes or Montpellier airports, with onward TGV to Lyon – 30 and 60 minute journeys, respectively.

-- Alternative convenient option is via Clermont-Ferrand airport, with onward regional train to Le Puy via St Etienne.
+- Alternative option is via Clermont-Ferrand airport, with onward regional train to Le Puy via St Etienne.

 - A mix of comfortable, family-run,’2-star standard’ hotels or equivalent chambres d’hotes and auberges.